lambdamusic/portfolio-site/blogs/2019-06-30-pypapers-a-bare-bones-command-line-pdf-manager.md

 Pretty good.
 Was concerned I was gonna miss things like collections or tags.
 But I found a workaround: first, identify the papers I am interested in.
 Then, create a folder in the same directory and symlink them in there (= create an [alias](https://kb.iu.edu/d/achy)).

-It's not quite like [uncarved wood,](https://www.taoistic.com/taoquotes/taoquotes-12-simplicity-stillness-silence.htm) but it definitely feels simple enough.
+It's not quite like [uncarved wood](https://www.taoistic.com/taoquotes/taoquotes-12-simplicity-stillness-silence.htm)... but it definitely feels simple enough!